Effects of Hurricane Maria in Puerto Rico: Criticism of U.S. government response

-San Juan Mayor Carmen Yulín Cruz (pictured with federal agency employees) harshly criticized the federal response to Maria in Puerto Rico as inadequate.
+San Juan Mayor Carmen Yulín Cruz (pictured with federal agency employees) harshly criticized the federal response to Maria as inadequate.

-The U.S. Department of Homeland Security (DHS) did not immediately waive the Jones Act for Puerto Rico, which prevented the commonwealth from receiving any aid and supplies from non-U.S.-flagged vessels from U.S. ports (ships arriving direct from non-US ports were not subject to the Act).
-A DHS Security spokesman said that there would be enough U.S. shipping for Puerto Rico, and that the limiting factors would be port capacity and local transport capacity.
-The Jones Act was waived for a period of ten days starting on September 28 following a formal request by Puerto Rico Governor Rosselló.
+The U.S. Department of Homeland Security (DHS) did not immediately waive the Jones Act, which prevented the commonwealth from receiving aid and supplies from non-U.S.-flagged vessels from U.S. ports (ships arriving directly from non-US ports were exempt).
+A DHS spokesman said that U.S. shipping would be enough, and that the limiting factors were port capacity and local transport capacity.
+The Jones Act was waived for ten days on September 28 following a Rosselló's formal request.

-San Juan Mayor Carmen Yulín Cruz called the disaster a "terrifying humanitarian crisis" and on September 26 pleaded for relief efforts to be sped up.
+San Juan Mayor Carmen Yulín Cruz on September 26 pleaded for relief efforts to be sped up.
 The White House contested claims that the administration was not responding effectively.
-General Joseph L. Lengyel, Chief of the National Guard Bureau, defended the Trump Administration's response, and reiterated that relief efforts were hampered by Puerto Rico being an island rather than on the mainland.
-President Donald Trump responded to accusations that he does not care about Puerto Rico: "Puerto Rico is very important to me, and Puerto Rico – the people are fantastic people.
+General Joseph L. Lengyel, Chief of the National Guard Bureau, defended the response, and reiterated that relief efforts were hampered because Puerto Rico was an island.
+President Donald Trump responded to accusations that he did not care about Puerto Rico: "Puerto Rico is important to me, and Puerto Rico – the people are fantastic people.
 I grew up in New York, so I know many people from Puerto Rico.
 I know many Puerto Ricans.
 And these are great people, and we have to help them.
 The island is devastated."

-Frustrated with the federal government's "slow and inadequate response", relief group Oxfam announced on October 2 that it planned to get involved in the humanitarian aid effort, sending a team to "assess a targeted and effective response" and support its local partners' on-the-ground efforts.
-The same day, the group released this statement: "While the US government is engaged in relief efforts, it has failed to address the most urgent needs.
-Oxfam has monitored the response in Puerto Rico closely, and we are outraged at the slow and inadequate response the US Government has mounted," said Oxfam America's president Abby Maxman.
-"Oxfam rarely responds to humanitarian emergencies in the US and other wealthy countries, but as the situation in Puerto Rico worsens and the federal government's response continues to falter, we have decided to step in.
-The US has more than enough resources to mobilize an emergency response, but has failed to do so in a swift and robust manner."
-In an update on October 19, the agency called the situation in Puerto Rico "unacceptable" and called for "a more robust and efficient response from the US government".
+Frustrated with the government's "slow and inadequate response", Oxfam announced on October 2 that it planned to add to the humanitarian aid effort, sending a team to support on-the-ground efforts.